 Columbia, SC - On Thursday, "Jayce’s Law," H. 4094, sponsored by Rep. Huggins, had a hearing in the Special Laws Subcommittee of the House Judiciary Committee.
 It was a fantastic hearing with powerful testimony by Joe Elmore, president and CEO of the Charleston Animal Society, Jayce's mother,… [Read full blog post]

 The "fertile pit bull" bill has been reintroduced in South Carolina with lower fees.

 Columbia, SC - Last week, it was reported that House Bill 4094 was filed by Rep. Chip Huggins.
 The “fertile pit bull” bill only affects pit bulls that are not spayed or neutered in the state.
 If an owner chooses to keep an unaltered pit bull, the registration fee is only $25.
 Similar legislation introduced in 2019 required a $500 fee.
 The new fee reduces the incentive to st… [Read full blog post]

 The top three regulated dog breeds: pit bulls, rottweilers and wolf-dog hybrids.

-DogsBite.org - Since 2011, we have maintained an estimate of breed-specific laws across the United States, including breed-specific policies governing military privatized housing.
-By 2009, all three major military divisions -- U.S. Army, U.S. Marine Corps and U.S. Air Force -- banned a small group of dangerous dog breeds because they present an "unreasonable risk… [Read full blog post]
+DogsBite.org - Since 2011, we have maintained an estimate of breed-specific laws across the United States, including breed-specific policies governing military housing.
+A decade ago, all three major military divisions -- U.S. Army, U.S. Marine Corps and U.S. Air Force -- banned a group of dangerous dog breeds, chiefly pit bulls, rottweilers and wolf-dog hybrids, d… [Read full blog post]